tarwn/lessthandot-hugo/blogs/content/posts/2012-11-07-sql-server-2012-sp1-and.md

 Project codenamed “Hekaton,” a new in-memory technology for transaction processing that will be built directly into the data platform and ship in the next major version of SQL Server.

-Currently in private technology preview with a small set of customers, “Hekaton” will complete Microsoft’s portfolio of in-memory capabilities across analytics, transactions, streaming and caching workloads.
+Currently in private technology preview with a small set of customers, “Hekaton” will complete Microsoft's portfolio of in-memory capabilities across analytics, transactions, streaming and caching workloads.

 Based on customer testing to date, “Hekaton” will offer performance gains of up to 10 times for existing apps and up to 50 times for new applications optimized for in-memory performance.